-One phone call changed the course of journey for Vehere.
-It almost changed the very basis of the name `Vehere’ which means `relative position’ in Latin.
-And the Latin word was an apt description of the work Vehere initially wanted to be associated with.
+One phone call changed the course of journey for Vhere.
+It almost changed the very basis of the name `Vhere’ which means `relative position’ in Latin.
+And the Latin word was an apt description of the work Vhere initially wanted to be associated with.
 The chosen path was in the area of GIS and GPS.

 And the journey began with the ultimate goal of making a safer world.